Research into the causes, prevention, detection, testing, and treatment of prostate cancer is being done in many medical centers throughout the world.

 These tests aren’t likely to replace the PSA test any time soon, but they might be helpful in certain situations.
 For example, some of these tests might be useful in men with a slightly elevated PSA, to help determine whether they should have a prostate biopsy.
 Some of these tests might be more helpful in determining if men who have already had a prostate biopsy that didn’t find cancer should have another biopsy.
 Doctors and researchers are trying to determine the best way to use each of these tests.

 Doctors doing prostate biopsies often rely on transrectal ultrasound (TRUS), which creates black and white images of the prostate using sound waves, to know where to take samples from.
-But standard ultrasound may not detect some areas containing cancer.
+But standard ultrasound may miss some areas containing cancer.
+There are several newer approaches to diagnosing prostate cancer.

 Determining the stage (extent) of prostate cancer plays a key role in determining a man’s treatment options.
-But imaging tests for prostate cancer such as CT and MRI scans can’t detect all areas of cancer, especially small areas of cancer in lymph nodes.
+But imaging tests for prostate cancer such as CT and MRI scans can’t detect all areas of cancer, especially small areas of cancer in lymph nodes, so doctors are now looking at newer types of imaging tests.

-A newer method known as multiparametric MRI can be used to help determine the extent of the cancer and how aggressive it might be, which might affect a man’s treatment options.
-This test involves getting a standard MRI, and then getting at least one other type of MRI (such as diffusion weighted imaging [DWI], dynamic contrast enhanced [DCE] MRI, or MR spectroscopy).
-The results of the different scans are then taken into account.
+Multiparametric MRI can be used to help determine the extent of the cancer and how aggressive it might be, which might affect a man’s treatment options.
+For this test, a standard MRI is done to look at the anatomy of the prostate, and then at least one other type of MRI (such as diffusion weighted imaging [DWI], dynamic contrast enhanced [DCE] MRI, or MR spectroscopy) is done to look at other parameters of the prostate tissue.
+The results of the different scans are then compared to help find abnormal areas.

 Newer treatments are being developed, and improvements are being made among many standard prostate cancer treatment methods.